 I heard that I should be mindful of what I eat before and after my workout.

-On the Cal Fit blog, we have offer great nutrition tips and recipes!
+On the Cal Fit blog, we offer great nutrition tips and recipes!
 Check out this recipe for Chocolate Power Bites, a perfect snack for before or after a workout.
 You can watch a helpful video with more workout nutrition advice here.

 We hope this information will help you feel more comfortable and confident when you visit the club for the first time.